Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Experiments

 \subsection{Implementation Details and Optimization}

-We apply the pseudo-label-based weakly-supervised learning in several DL models to evaluate its universality.
+We apply the pseudo-label-based weakly-supervised learning in several DL models.
+To assess the general applicability, the involved models encompass both CNN- or Transformer-based 2D/3D architectures, including Attention U-Net \cite{oktay2018attention}, TransUNet \cite{chen2021transunet}, SwinUNETR \cite{hatamizadeh2021swin}, 3D U-net \cite{cciccek20163d}, and TransBTS \cite{wang2021transbts}.
 The models are trained for an epoch of $n=500$ and stopped by an early-stopping strategy.
 The weights that generate the minimum loss in the validation set are used for the inference in the test set.
 The adam optimization \cite{kingma2014adam} is employed with an initial learning rate of $r=0.001$, linearly decreasing by a ratio of $1-r \times n$ for each epoch, with $\beta_1=0.9$, $\beta_2=0.999$, weight decay is $1\times 10^{-10}$ during training.
 The weights of loss functions Eq.(\ref{equ:loss_all}) are set to $w_1=w_2=1$ for all the experiments, implemented by Pytorch \cite{paszke2019pytorch}, deployed on Ubuntu 20.04 with a GPU of Nvidia GeForce GTX 1080 (12 GB memory).
 The input size is $256\times 256$ with a batch size $N=16$ for 2D models and $16\times 256\times 256$ (50\% overlap between successive inputs) with a batch size $N=1$ for 3D models.
 Before input, the input slice/volume intensities are truncated in the 0.5 to 99.5 percentiles range and normalized to zero mean and unit deviation.
 During the training stage, we introduce an on-the-fly data augmentation, with a possibility of $50\%$ in each epoch, by randomly applying the horizontal and vertical flipping, rotation with an angle varying in $[-\pi, \pi]$, perspective distortion with a scale of 0.2, and a Gaussian Blur with a kernel size of $3\time 3$.